 The potential for parents to significantly argue about getting both of them to 146 nights minimum turns into a financial one rather than a consideration of what parenting plan may be best for the children.
 It can easily be foreseen that one parent will significantly and strenuously argue that the other parent should not reach 146 nights and the parent who wishes that will strenuously argue for it.
 A Judge may need to attempt to determine if the reason for seeking 146 is merely to save child support.

 Instead, individual child support obligations for both parents are offset to find the difference between them.
-The parent who owes the greater amount of child support is ordered responsible for paying that difference to the parent who owes the lesser amount of child support.
+The parent who owes the greater amount of individual child support is ordered responsible for paying that difference to the parent who owes the lesser amount of individual child support.

 Under the former law, the amount that an obligor parent was required to pay in child support was based simply on the obligor’s income and the number of children involved.